A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

-Despite its fundamental optimality, the MN coded caching scheme suffers from several practical limitations.
-First, the required subpacketization level, defined as the number of packets per file, grows exponentially with the number of users $K$.
-While information-theoretic achievability and converse results are typically established under the assumption of arbitrarily large file sizes, so that subpacketization does not pose a theoretical limitation, but in practical systems with finite file sizes, designing coded caching schemes with low subpacketization is of critical importance.
-To address this issue, the authors in \cite{yan2017placement} introduced a combinatorial framework known as the \emph{placement delivery array} (PDA), which provides a universal characterization of coded caching schemes with uncoded cache placement and clique-cover-based delivery.
-Building on the PDA framework, a variety of coded caching schemes have been proposed \cite{yan2017placement,cheng2021framework,wang2023Cartesianproduct,wang2025Cartesianproduct,wei2024Polynomial} that significantly reduce the subpacketization level compared to the MN scheme.
-Second, the MN model relies on a highly idealized network topology, in which each user is equipped with a dedicated cache and is connected to the server through a single shared-link.
-The PDA framework naturally extends beyond this canonical setting and enables the systematic design of coded caching schemes for a wide range of more general network topology.
-These include combinatorial networks \cite{cheng2020combination}, device-to-device (D2D) networks \cite{ji2015D2D}, hierarchical caching networks \cite{kong2023hiearchical}, multi-antenna networks \cite{yang2023multiple,lampiris2018adding,naderializadeh2017fundamental,namboodiri2023extended,salehi2021low,niu2024reflecting}, as well as multi-access caching systems \cite{cheng2021maccpda,sasi2021maccpda,wang2023maccpda,zhang2022-2maccpda}.
+Considering the design on coded caching schemes, the authors in \cite{yan2017placement} introduced a combinatorial framework known as the \emph{placement delivery array} (PDA), which provides a universal characterization of coded caching schemes with uncoded cache placement and clique-cover-based delivery.
+The PDA framework can be naturally extended to accommodate a wide range of general network topologies, including combinatorial networks \cite{cheng2020combination}, device-to-device (D2D) networks \cite{ji2015D2D}, hierarchical caching networks \cite{kong2023hiearchical}, multi-antenna networks \cite{yang2023multiple,lampiris2018adding,naderializadeh2017fundamental,namboodiri2023extended,salehi2021low,niu2024reflecting}, and multi-access caching systems \cite{cheng2021maccpda,sasi2021maccpda,wang2023maccpda,zhang2022-2maccpda}.